RefaceAI/prometheus-summary/README.md

 s.labels(method="POST", endpoint="/login").observe(3.4)
 ```

-### With custom quantiles and precisions
+### Usage with custom quantiles and precisions

-By default, metrics are observed for next (quantile, precision (inaccuracy)) pairs
+By default, metrics are observed for the following (quantile, precision (inaccuracy)) pairs:

 `((0.50, 0.05), (0.90, 0.01), (0.99, 0.001))`

-but you can provide your own values when creating the metric.
+You can also provide your own values when creating the metric.

 ```python
 from prometheus_summary import Summary